A man walks into a room and immediately owns it.

 Brown is one of my favorite colors in a man's wardrobe.
 If you include tan and khaki, it should make up about 10% of your wardrobe.

-The emotions that it evokes are earthy, natural, sturdy, comforting, reliable, and rustic.
+The emotions that brown color evokes are earthy, natural, sturdy, comforting, reliable, and rustic.

 In general, brown is more casual.
 It's the go-to color for less formal shoes, belts, and watch straps.